Patriots back at work, day after 5th player tested positive - WHIZ News

 Indianapolis closed its practice facility, then the four retests came back negative and the building reopened.

-The Browns, who played the Colts on Sunday, had zero positive tests Friday and their their building was open.
-Star receiver Odell Beckham Jr., who was ill and sent home Thursday and not allowed to practice Friday, had his second negative test in 24 hours.
-That clears him play Sunday at Pittsburgh
+Browns star receiver Odell Beckham Jr., who was ill and sent home Thursday and not allowed to practice Friday, had his second negative test in 24 hours.
+That cleared him to play Sunday at Pittsburgh.

-Atlanta resumed in-person work under more stringent safety measures.
-The Falcons play at Minnesota on Sunday.
+The Ravens placed defensive tackle Brandon Williams — a key figure in Baltimore’s run defense — on the reserve/COVID-19 list.
+The team isn’t saying if he tested positive or came in close contact with someone infected.

-Falcons rookie defensive tackle Marlon Davidson was placed on the reserve/COVID-19 list Tuesday and a second person, who is not a player, subsequently tested positive.
+The Falcons left as scheduled for Sunday’s game at Minnesota, but said defensive end John Cominsky was placed on the reserve/COVID-19 list and defensive line coaches Tosh Lupoi and Jess Simpson did not make the trip.

 The Panthers placed guard/center Tyler Larsen on the reserve/COVID-19 list five days after he played against Atlanta.

-AP Pro Football Writers Barry Wilner, Mark Long, Arnie Stapleton and Dennis Waszak Jr., Sports Writers Jimmy Golen, Mike Marot, Steve Reed and George Henry and freelancer Gethin Coolbaugh contributed to this report.
+AP Pro Football Writers Barry Wilner, Mark Long, Arnie Stapleton and Dennis Waszak Jr., Sports Writers Jimmy Golen, Mike Marot, Steve Reed, George Henry, David Ginsburg and freelancer Gethin Coolbaugh contributed to this report.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL